 Who doesn’t enjoy a word game?!
 I love

-The app works this way, you have box tables lie the ones in Scrabble, you will get a set of letters where you need to create words that fit on the number of boxes.
+The app works this way, you have box tables like the ones in Scrabble, and you will get a set of letters where you need to create words that fit on the number of boxes.
 If you create a word that is not needed in the table box, it will go as a bonus word.

 Hit the Light

 This game is the millennial take on Breakout (Bueller?).
-This fun game with sleek design is fun to better played offline as the ads are far less of a nuisance.
+This fun game with a sleek design is fun to better played offline as the ads are far less of a nuisance.
 That said, if you love to cheat, you can watch the ads for additional ways to break the lights.
 I’ve found it delightfully addictive and fun to play late at night due to the dark colors.